How do I make a reservation to car camp or group camp?

 State park drive in style campsites allow up to 8 people per site at any time and can usually accommodate at least 2 cars.
 When you occupy a campsite 1 vehicle is included in your camping fee per night, any additional vehicles at that site must pay an additional vehicle fee at the park per night the vehicle is at the site.

 Where can I park my additional vehicle if it can't fit at my campsite?

 After paying your additional vehicle fee, you are welcome to park the vehicle in any available Day Use Parking spot.
 You cannot park in an adjacent campsite even if it is unoccupied, you would have to pay the camping fee for that site if you park there.

 When can I have a fire in the fire rings?

-Wood or Charcol campfires are only permitted when fire conditions allow it.
-Fire conditions change througout the year at the park and at any time fires can be banned with no advanced notice.
+Wood or Charcoal campfires are only permitted when fire conditions allow it.
+Fire conditions change throughout the year at the park and at any time fires can be banned with no advanced notice.
 Prepare to be able to cook your food with a gas stove in case fires are banned.
-Wood and Charcol fires usually get banned from June to November.
+Wood and Charcoal fires usually get banned from June to November.

 Why are vehicles restricted at the Manzanita Point Group Campsites?

 Manzanita Point Rd. is a dirt ranch road that is not built or safe to allow unrestricted vehicle traffic.
 The road is subject to weather closures and has many sharp blind turns on it where you can encounter other park visitors unexpectedly.
 We appreciate your cooperation when you visit the park which helps all visitors to safely enjoy the park.